About Launstein Imagery

 Marlise is the Launsteins’ resident artist, and while she is incredibly gifted in the medium of nature photography, most often you find her with a sketch pad and pencil in hand, in front of the computer with a Wacom tablet, or working on a pen and ink masterpiece.
 Like her sister and brother, she has won and been highly honoured in several wildlife photography competitions as well as having her photography selected for exhibition in natural history museums.

 Josiah is early into his life as a wildlife artist but has been working diligently at growing his vision and skills since age seven.
 In 2015 he became the youngest ever to be named Young Outdoor Photographer of the Year with his B&W image of two bighorn rams doing battle.
-Josiah has since been awarded in the largest conservation photography competition in the world, Por el Planeta, and is now a multiple award-winner in the prestigious Wildlife Photographer of the Year competition.
+Just a few years later he was named Young Outdoor Photographer of the Year a second time (also for a black and white bighorn image!), making history as the first photographer to win a category twice in the history of the competition.
+Josiah has also been awarded in the largest conservation photography competition in the world, Por el Planeta, and is now a multiple award-winner in Bird Photographer of the Year and a 3-time winner in the prestigious Wildlife Photographer of the Year competition.
 His work has toured the globe on extended exhibits in natural history museums and galleries.

 In 2016, Nikon flew Josiah to Thailand to produce a short film about his wildlife and conservation photography.
 Josiah is extremely dedicated to his craft and passionate about the animals he photographs.
 We are excited to see where his love of nature and photography will take him!
-Learn more about Josiah’s wildlife photography on his bio page.
+Learn more about Josiah’s wildlife photography on his bio page, where you’ll also find a great video feature on his photographic art by CBC Arts.

 Images created by the Launstein family are available for rights-managed publication, and a number have been carefully selected and released as Fine Art Limited Edition Prints in addition to a more robust line of Open Edition Prints.
 We are also releasing a series of father-daughter, father-son, and family collections, pairing select images from John, Jenaya and Josiah in beautiful matched limited-edition print sets.
 Please contact us directly for inquiries regarding prints or publishing.